nikhil-dewangan/new4-demo/README.md

 root.render(parent);
 babel is responsible to convert jsx code into react

+jsx is a java script syntax which is easier to create react elements. react and jsx is very different to each others jsx is not html.jsx is html like syntax.

 * Type of token: JWT,
 * Algorithm used: For example, HMAC SHA256 or RSA
 . object literals